LabNeuroCogDevel/autoeyescore/README.dollarReward.md

-To score, be sure you are in the ``autoeyescore`` directory and use:
+To score, be sure you are in the ``autoeyescore`` directory and in a terminal window execute:

     ./scoreDollarReward.bash DollarReward/eyd/1940reward.eyd